vdkatte/helm-masterclass/32-Helm-SubChart-Global-Values/README.md

 # Helm Pull MyChart2
 helm pull https://stacksimplify.github.io/helm-charts/mychart2-0.4.0.tgz --untar

-# at the time of pulling we can use format it will work if hosted in chart in github account
+# at the time of pulling we can use below format it will work if hosted in helm chart in github account

 helm pull https://raw.githubusercontent.com/<username>/<repository>/<branch>/<path-to-file> --untar